Hoscar Habitat Bank

 Habitat Bank overview

-Our Hoscar Habitat Bank covers an area of more than 20 hectares in rural West Lancashire.
-There, we are creating rich wildflower grasslands and enhancing the wet woodland and ditches.
+Our Hoscar Habitat Bank covers almost fifty acres of land in rural West Lancashire.
+There, we are creating rich wildflower grasslands and enhancing the wet woodland.

 The site has been used for arable farming since the 1950s, and we’re now excited to return it to its historic landscape.